browserengineering/book/book/visual-effects.md

 perhaps impossible, to represent with real-world physics.

 So if display list commands write multiple times to the same pixel, the result will in general be a mix of the colors written.
-But that's not all.
+But that's not all!
 In computer graphics, it's common to apply blending not command-by-command or pixel-by-pixel, but in groups, arranged into a tree.
 Each group is rastered into a single 2D array of pixels, including its subtree.
-The the group is blended into its *parent*.
+Then the group is blended into its *parent*.
 Overall, this happens in a reverse depth-first order of the tree.
 The root group is then drawn to the screen.[^not-sequential]

 Group-based blending will look different on the screen than individual display list command-based blending.
 The difference is a like drawing on stacks of semi-transparent paper and then holding the stack up to the light.
-As an example, consider painting green and red rectangles.
-If they were both opaque colors and drew on top of each other in that order on the same semi-transparent sheet,^[And the rectangle were made transparent by something about the sheet technology, perhaps by subsequently shaving the paper very thin.] the resulting color will be a pale red.
-But the rectangles were on separate sheets, the result would be be a pale yellow.
+For example, consider painting green and red rectangles.
+If they were both opaque colors and drew on top of each other in that order on the same semi-transparent sheet,^[And the rectangle were made transparent by something about the sheet technology, perhaps by subsequently shaving the paper very thin...] the resulting color will be a pale red.
+But if the rectangles were on separate sheets, the result would be be a pale yellow.

 [^not-sequential]: Note that we don't simply raster each group individually, and